LukeShortCloud/rootpages/src/openstack/tripleo.rst

 -  Kernel-based Virtual Machine (QEMU with KVM acceleration)
 -  Red Hat Virtualization (RHV)
 -  Microsoft Hyper-V
--  VMWare ESX and ESXi
+-  VMware ESX and ESXi

 RHOSP only supports using libvirt with KVM as the compute hypervisor's virtualization technology.
 [28]